-For pediatric patients over five years of age, oxybutynin immediate-release tablets or syrup are given at a dosage of 5 mg two times per daily.
-The maximum recommended dose is one 5 mg tablet three times a day.
+For pediatric patients over five years of age, oxybutynin immediate-release tablets or syrup are given at a dosage of 5 mg two times per day.
+The maximum recommended dose is oxybutynin 5 mg three times a day.
 For pediatric patients six years of age and older, the recommended starting dose of oxybutynin extended-release tablets is 5 mg once daily.
 The dosage may be adjusted in 5 mg increments to achieve a balance of efficacy and tolerability (up to a maximum of 20 mg/day).